 As part of the 2020-2023 collective bargaining agreement, the District agreed to a one percent increase in the employer contribution rate.
 The new contribution rate is 3% of regular straight-time wages.
 Additionally, the "employer match" requirement was removed.
 Eligible active employees who participate may contribute between 0% up to the plan limit of pretax annual compensation, as defined in the Plans and will receive the employer contribution regardless of their contribution amount.
 Contributions to employee accounts are immediately fully vested.

 The deferred compensation is generally not available to employees until separation from service through termination, retirement, death, or unforeseeable emergency.
 Upon separation, a participant may elect to receive either a lump sum payment or periodic installments.
 The 457 plan does contain an employee loan provision.
 Employees may apply with the Plan Administrator; terms of repayment are set by the Administrator.
 The plan assets are held in trust for the exclusive benefit of plan participants and beneficiaries.
-The plans are administered by ICMA-RC.
+The plans are administered by MissionSquare Retirement, formerly ICMA-RC.

-The total employer contributions for all plans was \$419,645 for 2020 and \$239,421 for 2019.
+The total employer contributions for all plans was \$429,455 for 2021 and \$419,645 for 2020.
 Expenses for the Plans is reported within the balances on the Statement of Revenues, Expenses, and Changes in Net Position.
 The deferred compensation plans do not have separately available financial statements.

-Note 7- Health Benefit Plans
+Note 7 - Health Benefit Plans